-So once you’ve made the decision to head Down Under, and searched the market for the best deal on campervan rental in Australia, you’ll need to decide what part of this vast continent you’d like to explore.
+So once you’ve made the decision to head Down Under, and searched the market for the best deal on holidays to Australia, you’ll need to decide what part of this vast continent you’d like to explore.

-Here’s our guide to five of Australia’s most inspiring wilderness campsites.
+Here’s my guide to five of Australia’s most inspiring wilderness campsites.

 GRAMPIANS NATIONAL PARK VICTORIA

 WHEN TO GO – Spectacular summits and awe inspiring lookouts draw avid outdoor enthusiasts October through April.

 HOW TO GET THERE – Located just south of the Halls Gap township (around a three hour drive North West of Melbourne).
 Download this free map which offers an overview of the entire national park.